-Questions about the program or application process can be addressed by email to: lostjohnharrod @yahoo.com and CC’d to email@example.com.
+Questions about the program or application process can be addressed by email to: lostjohnharrod @yahoo.com.

 Applications will be forwarded to a panel of three Cowan Creek Mtn Music School faculty who will choose a potential apprentice and then assure that the chosen mentor is willing and able to work with the apprentice for the year.
-All applications must be received by May 1, 2017.
-The selected apprentice will be notified during the Cowan Creek Mtn Music School and work with the mentor should begin immediately thereafter.
+All applications must be received by 12:00 noon, June 1, 2018.
+The selected apprentice will be announced during the Cowan Creek Mtn Music School and work with the mentor should begin immediately thereafter.

 CHARLIE WHITAKER MEMORIAL APPRENTICESHIPS